 Let’s start with turning text into a bitmapped image like a .jpg or .png.

-This is extremely simple if you're using Microsoft Word.
-Select the text you want “photographed,” and press CTRL-c to copy it to the clipboard.
-Open Paint, the free image editor that comes with Windows.
-Press CTRL-v to paste the text as an image, and save the file.
-(My thanks to ElfBane for bringing up this trick in the original forum discussion.)
+This is extremely simple.
+Select the text you want “photographed,” and press CTRL-C to copy it to the clipboard.
+Open Paint 3D in Windows 10 or regular Paint in Windows 8.1 and under—this is the free image editor that comes with Windows.
+Now press CTRL-V to paste the text as an image, and save the file.
+(This idea originally came from ElfBane on the now-defunct PCWorld forums.)

 Or, if your version of Windows pre-dates the Snipping Tool, simply press your keyboard’s Print Screen key, then open Paint (or any other image editor) and paste the image.
-This captures the entire screen, so you’ll probably want to crop the image to just show the text.
+This captures the entire screen, so you’ll want to crop the image to just the text.

 Going the other way—grabbing text out of an image—requires optical character recognition (OCR) software.
 But that doesn’t mean you need a scanner or expensive commercial software.